minetest-mods/areas/README.md

-If you wish to specify configuration options, such as whether players are allowed to protect their own areas with the `protect` command (disabled by default), you should check config.lua and set the appropriate settings in your server's configuration file (probably `minetest.conf`).
+If you wish to specify configuration options, such as whether players are allowed to protect their own areas with the `protect` command (disabled by default), you should check settings.lua and set the appropriate settings in your server's configuration file (probably `minetest.conf`).